 Retention is not modelled specifically at this time because directed commercial discard mortality is modelled as a separate sector, and discard mortality for other sectors is included in the total mortality for those sectors.
-Initial parameters for selectivity when conditioning models were determined from the estimated parameters in the recent stock assessment (IPHC-2020-SA-01) including annual deviations in selectivity for the directed fisheries and the survey.
-These parameters were modified as necessary to improve fits to data and to reflect differences in implied availability of a spatially explicit model compared to the coastwide stock assessment.
+Parameters for selectivity when conditioning models were determined from the estimated parameters from the long AAF model in the recent stock assessment (IPHC-2020-SA-01) including annual deviations in selectivity for the directed fisheries and the survey.
+These parameters could be modified as necessary to improve fits to data and to reflect differences in implied availability of a spatially explicit model compared to the coastwide stock assessment, but were not at this time.